mschuchard/jenkins-devops-libs/docs/Terraform.md

 - pipeline-utility-steps plugin (`install`)

 ### terraform.apply()
 Uses Terraform to apply a config.
 Note that if `terraform.plan(path: config_dir)` was invoked before this, the resultant plan file is in `${config_dir}/plan.tfplan`.
-If a plan file is specified as the `config_path`, then vars and targets parameters will be ignored.
+If a plan file is specified as the `config_path`, then vars and target parameters will be ignored.

 ```groovy
 terraform.apply(